sendgrid/sendgrid-parse-api-example/README.md

 Example application using the SendGrid Parse API.

-This small application demonstrates how to start using SendGrid's Parse API.
-Additionally, it acts as a boilerplate of code that you can begin with and adjust to your own needs.
+This application demonstrates how to use SendGrid's Parse API.
+Additionally, it acts as a boilerplate of code that you can adjust to your own needs.
 It comes with complete instructions for getting the SendGrid Parse API working.

 ## Getting Started